GatorIncubator/gatorgrouper/README.md

 ```

 Once Pyenv is installed, you can install the latest version of Python
-for your Pyenv after restart your terminal window by typing `pyenv install 3.6.7`
+for your Pyenv after restart your terminal window by typing `pyenv install 3.6.8`
-and `pyenv global 3.6.7` to install.
+and `pyenv global 3.6.8` to install.

 After you finish this process, you should be able
-to type `python --version` and get `Python 3.6.7` in your terminal.
+to type `python --version` and get either `Python 3.6.8` or `Python 3.7.2` in
+your terminal.

 ## Initial Setup